 This bill aims to enhance the protection of emergency responders and their operations in Washington State by amending existing laws and introducing new provisions.
-It redefines the offense of obstructing an emergency responder, expanding the definition to include various types of emergency personnel and establishing that such obstruction is a gross misdemeanor.
-The bill also prohibits city and county agencies from using their resources to investigate or enforce federal programs that target emergency responders based on race, religion, immigration status, or national origin.
-Agencies are required to review their policies to ensure compliance with these provisions and must implement necessary changes by January 1, 2027.
+It specifically redefines the offense of obstructing an emergency responder, expanding the definition to include various types of emergency personnel and establishing that such obstruction is a gross misdemeanor.
+The bill also introduces new sections that prohibit city and county agencies from using their resources to investigate or enforce federal programs targeting emergency responders based on race, religion, immigration status, or national origin.
+Exceptions are made for compliance with state or federal law and other specific circumstances.

 Statutes affected: Original bill: 9A.76.020